westhouseproject/whp/README.md

 West House Project
 ===

-**This is currently a work in progress.
-But we hope to be able to have an elegant solution for maintaining the West House Project.**
+**The source code in this repository is currently a work in progress.
+But we hope to be able to have an elegant solution for maintaining the West House Project.
+However, you are always welcomed to post any West House-related questions, concerns, or issues on our [issue tracker](https://github.com/westhouseproject/whp/issues)**

 The entire West House Project, in one repo.